franciscoxavier04/pm-BIM/docs/release-notes/15-5-0/README.md

 ![Work package table filtered for descendants of a phase](openproject-15-5-descendants-filter-highlighted.png)

-### Advanced accessibility in the date picker

-Accessibility remains a key focus in OpenProject, and with version 15.5, we’ve enhanced support for screen readers.
-These improvements ensure that users relying on assistive technologies receive meaningful feedback during manual date input.

-- Informative announcements are now triggered when switching between manual and automatic scheduling.
-- Changes in one date field (e.g., Start date or Duration) are announced as they update related fields.
-- The “Today” shortcuts include ARIA labels to give clear context, such as “Select today as start date.”

-This update is part of our ongoing ARIA implementation strategy, with [further accessibility enhancements planned in upcoming versions](https://community.openproject.org/wp/62708).

 ### % Complete included in work package table sums

 The **% Complete** value is now included in the sum row of work package tables.
 This complements the existing Work and Remaining work columns and gives a quick, consistent overview of project progress.